 SOAP Bible study method

-The S.O.A.P method of Bible Study does not require a theology degree or special study skills.
+The S.O.A.P. method of Bible Study does not require a theology degree or special study skills.
 This method is simple and understandable for everyone who wants a closer relationship with God.
 By using the SOAP Bible study method, you can dive deeper into the Scriptures and gain a better understanding of God’s message for you.

 So, what is the soap bible study method?
 It is an easy method for getting more out of our personal time in God’s Word.
 We grow in faith by studying God’s Word and become more confident in who we are in Christ.
 We can use this method alongside a women’s Bible study book to gain the best out of our Bible study time.

 Normal soap washes our outward being by removing dirt and sweat from our bodies, leaving our skin feeling clean and refreshed.
 Similarly, soap Bible study is a way to clean our inward being by cleansing our heart, spirit, and soul.
 When we study God’s Word and allow it to speak to our innermost being, we will feel refreshed and clean.
 His Word washes and purifies us.